Theodora Angelina: Life

-Betrothal to Ivanko and Dobromir Chrysos
+Betrothal to Ivanko

 Her father was promoted to the rank of sebastokrator when Alexios III acceded to the throne in 1195, but in the summer of the same year, he was captured during a campaign against Bulgarian rebels under Asen, and imprisoned in the Bulgarian capital, Tarnovo, where he died in spring 1196.

 According to one story relayed by the contemporary chronicler Niketas Choniates, Isaac played a role in the assassination of Asen by the disaffected Bulgarian boyar Ivanko: Isaac reportedly promised Ivanko the hand of Theodora, in exchange for the deed.
 Isaac died before Asen's murder, but after Ivanko killed Asen and fled to the Byzantine court, where he entered Imperial service, Emperor Alexios III betrothed him to Theodora to cement his allegiance.
 Due to her young age—Choniates describes the bride-to-be as "a child mouthing baby talk"—the marriage, if there ever was one, was never consummated; Theodora remained in Constantinople, while Ivanko rose in revolt in 1199, only to be captured and imprisoned by a ruse.

+Marriage to Dobromir Chrysos

 Shortly after, Theodora was used by Alexios III to gain the allegiance of another regional Balkan warlord, Dobromir Chrysos, who in 1201 had risen in revolt along with the disaffected Byzantine general Manuel Kamytzes.
-Chrysos was already married to Kamytzes' daughter, but readily accepted the Emperor's offer, and surrendered the fortresses of Pelagonia (modern Bitola) and Prilep, that he had captured, to the Emperor's forces.
+Chrysos was already married to Kamytzes' daughter, but readily accepted the Emperor's offer, and in return surrendered the fortresses of Pelagonia (modern Bitola) and Prilep, that he had captured, to the Emperor's forces.
 Shortly after, Alexios III turned on Chrysos as well, and took him prisoner.